jasonodoom/dregistry_mnt/README.md

 # dregistry_mnt
-A mountable Docker Registry in a Docker container.
+A Docker Registery running in a container using volumes.